nate-johnston/hmjstudiosllc.com/content/pricing.md

 <br>
 ## Summer Lessons

 Summer lessons are the exception to the rule.
-If your child has reached 36 lessons and you would like to purchase more, I am happy to discuss adding lessons in the schedule for a $27 charge per lesson.
+If your child has reached their set number of lessons (based on the month that they begin) and you would like to purchase more, I am happy to discuss adding lessons in the schedule for a $27 charge per lesson.
 This will be billed in addition to the $90 monthly lesson fee.
 The monthly plan must continue to be paid through the end of August.